MaxRocamora/python-backpack/README.md

 # Python-Backpack
-A collection of personal scripts for JSON, File/Folder Operations, String Validation, Custom Errors, and stuff.
+A collection of personal scripts for JSON, File/Folder Operations, String Validation, Custom Errors, Cache and stuff.

 ## Json